remix-bot/revolt/dashboard/README.md

   - set `useSSL` in `config.json` to `true`
   - Make sure to configure the ports correctly.
 HTTPS connects to port `443` so make sure to set `webPort` accordingly.

-Credits for Website design: NoLogicAlan, ophx
+Credits for Website design:
+- NoLogicAlan
+- ophx
+- ShadowLp174
+- Fantic